rifazn/strativ-assignment/README.md

 be able to complete my tasks for the assignment.
 Now that I have learned the framework, doing the same "basic" things should become much easier for me.

+## Project structure

+The name of the project is `interview-assignment` and the main app is called `restcountries`.

+## Instructions

+1. Initialize a virtual environment

+    $ python -m venv venv
+    $ source venv/bin/activate

+2. Install the requirements: `pip install -r requirements`
+3. Run the server: `python manage.py runserver`

 ## Admin user

 I created the admin user `admin` with password `1` that can be used to test project initially.
 New users can be made by browsing the root url of the project and click "Register" on the left side of the page.

-## Project structure

-The name of the project is `interview-assignment` and the main app is called `restcountries`.

 ## Phase 1